msholappa/MH-PWP/sportbet-app/README.md

   7. Member-specific API-keys to allow only own bet manipulation.

-  8. Proper profile descriptions (now only dummy files for the mechanism verification)
+  8. Proper profile descriptions (now only dummy files for the mechanism verification).